Search: 307 results

 For each tree is known by its own fruit.
 For of thorns men do not gather figs, nor of a bramble bush gather they grapes.

-They are like children sitting in the marketplace, and calling to each other, and saying, We piped to you, and ye did not dance.
-We mourned to you, and ye did not weep.
+They are like to children sitting in the markets, and calling to each other, and saying, We have played the flute to you, and ye have not danced; we have raised the cry of mourning, and ye have not wept.

 And a great crowd coming together, and those who were coming to him out of each city, he spoke by parable: